Large-Scale Multi-omic Biosequence Transformers for Modeling Protein-Nucleic Acid Interactions: Supporting information

-To approximately compute the binding energy between a protein and nucleic acid in tractable computational time, we adopted a protocol similar to the so-called MM/GBSA approach \cite{wang2019end}.
-To compute the binding free energy of a complex, we need to compute where $A$ and $B$ are the separate components and the free energies on each side are averaged over a conformational ensemble. $\Delta G$ has contributions that come from the (1) direct interaction energy between the molecules, (2) the change in solvation free energy due to the difference in buried surface area, (3) and the change in configurational entropy of both parts upon binding.
+where $A$ and $B$ are the separate components and the free energies on each side are averaged over a conformational ensemble. $\Delta G$ has contributions that come from the (1) direct interaction energy between the molecules, (2) the change in solvation free energy due to the difference in buried surface area, (3) and the change in configurational entropy of both parts upon binding.
 When using simulations with implicit solvent, effects 1 and 2 are taken into effect if we simply calculate the MD energy.
 The third effect due to overall changes in the conformations of the bound and unbound $A$ and $B$ molecules is not possible to calculate in a single simulation and requires extensive calculations beyond the scope of this work.
 However, conveniently, we expect that for calculations of $\Delta \Delta G$ of mutation, this term cancels out.
 Below, we will therefore run short MD simulations and compute the energy of the complex as well as for separate components in order to see whether $\Delta G^\mathrm{experiment}$ can be predicted. \textit{We emphasize that we do not expect this to work in general \cite{roux2024editorial}, and we are performing these calculations to set a baseline for our ML predictions given in the main text.}

 To go from sequence to energy prediction, we start by converting entries in the ProNAB database \cite{10.1093/nar/gkab848} into YAML files suitable for AF3 predictions.
 This consists of specifying a protein chain and a nucleic acid chain (or chains in the case of a double stranded sequence).
 We also added 1 Mg$^{2+}$ ion per nucleotide in case explicit divalent cations were needed for solvated MD simulations in the future.
 These divalent ions were removed for implicit solvent simulations performed next.